dwhall/minisvd2nim/README.md

 # read the register (v is a distinct type)
 var v = PERIPH.REG

-# ERROR: you cannot modify the distinct type with normal integers
+# ERRORS: you cannot modify the distinct type with signed or unsigned integers
 v = v + 1
 v = v + 1'u32